Understanding the Relationship Between Joules, Kilowatts, and Hours: A complete walkthrough

 Q1: Why is "kilowatts per hour" incorrect?

 A1: Kilowatts measure power (energy per unit time), not energy itself.
-Saying "kilowatts per hour" is like saying "meters per second per second"—it's a rate of a rate, which doesn't have a clear physical interpretation in this context.
+Because of that, saying "kilowatts per hour" is like saying "meters per second per second"—it's a rate of a rate, which doesn't have a clear physical interpretation in this context.
 The correct unit for measuring energy is the kilowatt-hour (kWh).

 Q2: What's the difference between kW and kWh?